Cystitis Medicines UK: Nitrofurantoin and Trimethoprim Explained

 Can I take trimethoprim and nitrofurantoin at the same time?

 It is very unlikely a prescriber would recommend both simultaneously.
-Nitrofurantoin is prescribed first; if the infection is resistant, trimethoprim or a stronger antibiotic is then prescribed separately.
+Nitrofurantoin is prescribed first; if the infection proves resistant, trimethoprim or a different antibiotic is then prescribed separately after culture results.

 References